 With digital transformation increasing at a startling rate, the realization is emerging that there are not enough trained professionals available to tackle the jobs of today and tomorrow.

-According to Salesforce & IDC, one in six people in the U.K., for example, have low or no digital skills, meaning that by 2030, nine out of 10 employees will need to learn new skills to do their job.
+According to Salesforce & IDC, 1 in 6 people in the U.K., for example, have low or no digital skills, meaning that by 2030, 9 out of 10 employees will need to learn new skills to do their job.

 Organizations who cast their recruitment net beyond what they deem a commutable distance, i.e., outside of their city or state, or even abroad, gives them far more access to diverse and better qualified people.